JoelVerm/meadow/README.md

 # Glade

-A server side for glare, the web framework based on SolidJS.
+A server side for glare, the web framework based on SolidJS, adding server signals and more.

 ## Installation